 - 1/4 cup bread and butter pickles, chopped, plus 1/2 cup of the brine.

 - 1 lb. sharp cheddar cheese, grated on the large holes of a box grater

 - Roast the peppers over an open flame on a gas stovetop, one pepper at a time, on the prongs of a carving fork.
 Or place on a baking sheet and roast under a hot broiler.
 In either case, turn the peppers to blister all sides.
 Then transfer the peppers to a bowl and cover the bowl with plastic wrap.
 Set aside to let the peppers steam until cool enough to handle.

 - Carefully peel the blackened skin off each pepper.
 Cut the peppers lengthwise in half, open out flat on a cutting board, and carefully scrape away all the seeds and membrane.
 Dice the peppers.

 - Put the cream cheese in a medium bowl and beat it with a wooden spoon until softened.
 Add the mayonnaise and mix well.
 Add the hot sauce, salt, sugar, cayenne pepper, white pepper, and smoked paprika and stir to blend.
-Add the ramps, ramp brine, and cheddar cheese and stir again.
+Add the pickles, pickle brine, and cheddar cheese and stir again.
 Fold in the diced pimentos.

 - Cover and refrigerate until ready to serve.
 Tightly covered, the pimento cheese will keep for up to 3 days in the refrigerator.
 Note: For creamer pimento cheese, combine all of the ingredients in the bowl of a stand mixer fitted with the paddle attachment and beat on medium speed for 2 minutes.